Zilliqa/dev-portal-old/docs/api-websocket.md

 - **New TxBlock**.
 This includes the recently generated Tx block and hashes of all the transactions processed within this block.
 - **Event log**.
 This includes all the event logs generated for the specified contract address.
 - **Unsubscribe**.
-Which tells the server to unsubscribe certain topic for the client
+This tells the server to unsubscribe the client from a certain topic.

 ## Exception handling